 …only for someone else to bring up a related problem that generated even more questions.

 When I finally got introduced, I had 24 minutes to achieve objectives I had been skeptical about doing in an hour.
-Plus, I was mentally exhausted, having spend almost 40 minutes in a state of panic.
+Adding insult to injury, I was mentally exhausted, having just spend almost 40 minutes feeling panicked at the back of the room.

 I learned a valuable lesson that day: